MrYKenz/React-Todo-List/README.md

-# Basic To Do List created with React framework. :exclamation:
+# Basic To Do List created with React. :inbox_tray:

 :gear: Packages include React Router (about page) and UUID (for unique item IDs).